Logline

 Tone & Feel

-Carp Diem is shot in a natural, documentary-style.
+Carp Diem is shot in a natural style.
 The camera stays close to the mother and child, capturing intimate moments.
 Cool winter tones shape streets, harbors, and shops.
-Warm pops of color (a goldfish, a scarf, a lamp) add charm and whimsy to the chaos.
+Warm pops of color (a goldfish, a scarf, a lamp, a face) add charm and whimsy to the chaos.
 The film feels grounded, real, yet playful.

 Team